willfaught/go-guide/README.md

-# Go coding conventions
+# Go best practices

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-The sections and conventions are ordered alphabetically.
+The sections and rules are ordered alphabetically.

 ## General

-These conventions closely follow Go idioms, Go best practicies, and the Go Way.
-They are the consensus of the Go community on how best to write Go.
-Most who write Go already do these things.
-Aside from the obvious benefits, it is important to write Go like the Go community so new engineers can more easily understand it.

 ### MUST comply with go build ./...
 ### MUST comply with go test ./...